 The history of Juneteenth

 The Emancipation Proclamation, signed by President Abraham Lincoln on January 1, 1863, declared freedom for the millions of enslaved people in areas under Confederate rule.
-The proclamation was a recognition of the reality that the best allies Union forces found as they moved south — and therefore one of the best hopes for preserving the Union — were enslaved and formerly enslaved African Americans, who for generations had stood mostly alone in demanding their immediate and unconditional freedom.
 However, it wasn’t until the victory of the U.S. over the rebellion in the spring of 1865 that the great majority of African Americans could confidently assert that freedom.

 Even after the war ended, slavery persisted in Texas.
-There, sheltered by distance from federal authority, slaveholders refused to acknowledge the new reality.
+As told by UW–Madison professor of history Stephen Kantrowitz, the Texas slaveholders were sheltered by distance from federal authority, allowing them to refuse to acknowledge the new reality.
 It was only the arrival of U.S. troops that ended the slaveholders’ power and brought freedom to nearly 200,000 Texans.

 Juneteenth (also known as Freedom Day, Jubilee Day, Liberation Day, and Emancipation Day) celebrates the official proclamation of that freedom by Major General Gordon Granger on June 19, 1865.
 Black Texans first celebrated the anniversary in 1866, and as the descendants of formerly enslaved Texans spread across the U.S. in the years that followed, they brought the tradition with them.
 The holiday was first officially recognized by the state of Wisconsin in 2009.